MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 [!INCLUDE[2024-releasewave2](../includes/2024-releasewave2.md)]

-The **Report layouts** page in the client includes the **Export report schema** action that allows you to download an XML file with the custom XML needed in the Word file.
+The **Report layouts** page in the client includes the **Export report schema** action that allows you to download a report schema as a Microsdot Word custom XML file, which you can use to create Word layouts.

 If you want to create a new Word layout based such an XML file, then do as follows:

 1. Sign in to Business Central and open the **Report layouts** page.
 1. Select the report in the list that you want to export the XML and then select **Export report schema** to download an XML file with the custom XML.
-1. Open the Word document that you want to uss for the report.
+1. Open the Word document that you want to use for the report.

    > [!IMPORTANT]
    > The Word document can't already have a custom XML part for a [!INCLUDE[prod_short](includes/prod_short.md)] report.